G-EDM/G-EDM/README.md

 # Connecting the TTL interface from the DPM or DPH to the motionboard

-    There are two motionboard.
-EVOII and in the future the EVOIII board The EVOII board has RX and TX swapped.
+    There are two motionboards.
+EVOII and in the future the EVOIII board.
+    The EVOIII board will replace the EVOII board.
+    The EVOII board has RX and TX swapped.
 The EVOIII has it in the correct order mirroring the output terminal on the DPM and DPH.
 </br></br>